dobots/rofox/fox_hil_sim/README.md

 ### The robot shakes in the simulation
 - try lower the ground plane in Gazebo, it might be conflicting with the z axis of the robot.
 The position of the real robot is z=0, while the simulated robots position is z=0.1, when it is on the ground.
 Now the simulated robot is spawned at the position of the real robot so it is important to lower the simulated ground.

+##The joystick is not connected through bluetooth
+-try to connect the joystick to the laptop instead of the robot -try to use the built-in bluetooth instead of an external bluetooth dongle -turn on the bluetooth receiver of your laptop and turn on the joystick -in the settings of Ubuntu select the joystick device and connect -useful commands for debugging:
+	-to get the list of input device use: `ls /dev/input` -test the input of the joystick: `sudo jstest /dev/input/jsX` -make sure that it is accesible for the ROS joy node: `ls -l /dev/input/jsX`
+	- if not modify the read and write rights: `sudo chmod a+rw /dev/input/jsX` -if the joystick is not on js0, you need to modify the parameter of the joy_node: `rosparam set joy_node/dev "/dev/input/jsX".
+Then you can start the joy_node and the teleop.